lpolon/play-this-file-discord-bot/README.md

 ### Run

 * run docker-compose build && docker-compose up
-* send "summon" in discord chat to start the bot
+* send "!summon" in discord chat to start the bot
-* ~send "help" in discord chat to get help about commands~
+* ~send "!help" in discord chat to get help about commands~